hhkaos/awesome-arcgis/arcgis/account-types/README.md

 * Access to [ArcGIS Pro](../products/arcgis-desktop/arcgis-pro/README.md).
 * 200 ArcGIS Online service credits instead of 50.

+**When should you use ArcGIS Online Organization account**

-If you work for a company with already use ArcGIS you will use the one.
+* If you work for a company which already use any ArcGIS product.
+* You plan your customers will benefit from having a [name user](./name-users/README.md).

 ### ArcGIS Online Public account (arcgis.com)